-- Complete a baccalaureate degree from a regionally accredited US or Canadian institution by the end of May of the year you apply.
+- Complete a baccalaureate degree from a regionally accredited US or Canadian institution by the end of May of the year you matriculate.

-- Earn a required minimum GPA of 3.0 on a 4.0 scale in science and overall.
+- Earn a required minimum GPA of 3.0 on a 4.0 scale in science and overall in undergraduate course work.

 - Complete and submit a CASPA online application.

 - Submit three letters of recommendation.

 - Demonstrate completion of 200 hours of professional or volunteer hands-on patient care experience (pre-admission clinical experience)